 The routine utilization of the unique environment of outer space has come of age.
-At long last the International Space Station is open for business, while several private companies are also committed to operating low-earth orbit platforms.
-And, cargo access to low earth orbit is multiplying.
+At long last the International Space Station is open for business, serving private companies who are committed to operating low-earth orbit platforms and multiplying cargo access to the ISS..

 NanoRacks is committed to helping stimulate the market demand across all orbiting platforms by creating a commercial climate conducive to allowing new users, from students to researchers, from government space agencies to individuals, to conduct research, design experiments, tinker, make mistakes, and maybe realize wonderful breakthroughs in low-earth orbit and beyond.